Image: Detail | Saint Petrus Canisius | photo by SchiDD

 Peter’s untiring efforts are an apt example for those involved in the renewal of the Church or the growth of moral consciousness in business or government.
 He is regarded as one of the creators of the Catholic press, and can easily be a model for the Christian author or journalist.
 Teachers can see in his life a passion for the transmission of truth.
 Whether we have much to give, as Peter Canisius did, or whether we have only a little to give, as did the poor widow in the Gospel of Luke (see Luke 21:1–4), the important thing is to give our all.
 It is in this way that Peter is so exemplary for Christians in an age of rapid change when we are called to be in the world but not of the world.

-Saint Peter Canisius is the Patron Saint of:
+Saint Peter Canisius is a Patron Saint of: